Atrociously/atom-ide-golang/README.md

 # atom-ide-golang Package

 Go Language support for [Atom](https://atom.io/) using the official go language server [gopls](https://github.com/golang/tools/tree/master/gopls).
+This also requires [atom-ide-ui](https://atom.io/packages/atom-ide-ui) or other packages that do the same thing.

 ## Features
 - Code completion